 Students can right-click on their desktop to have the page translated into another language.
 Some audio translations are provided throughout the lessons via Google Translate and other screen-reading software.

 This is a self-paced, monitored course for people seeking U.S. citizenship.
 The duration will vary, depending on the student’s schedule and level of commitment.
 The primary focus is on the naturalization interview and test.
 The purpose is to offer flexibility and continued support.
-Students are highly encouraged to ask questions via email, text and phone calls and will be expected to log in weekly to complete their lessons and review lesson feedback.
+Students are highly encouraged to ask questions via email, text and phone calls and will be expected to log in weekly to complete their lessons.
 Live support will be offered during the week.

 Develop proficiency in all aspects of the naturalization interview and test; obtain U.S. citizenship.